sellorm/flynns_xmas/README.md

 > Open this page at [https://sellorm.github.io/flynns_xmas/](https://sellorm.github.io/flynns_xmas/)

+## Objective

+Survive the oncoming asteroids for as long as you can!

+Surviving for 1 second, gets you ten points.
+Destroying an asteroid gets you 100 points.

+## Controls

+Gamepad: D-pad for left and right, A button to fire.
+Keyboard: cursor keys for left and right, Z or Space to fire.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.